heavenmarshal/driving_school/homelink.md

 The world's first traffic light was a manually operated gas-lit signal installed in London in Dec.
 1868.
 The first automatic traffic control system was patented in 1910 in Chicago.
 Traffic lights alternate the right of way accorded to users by illuminating lamps or LEDs of standard colours (red, amber (yellow), and green) following a universal colour code.

 The color scheme of the traffic lights derives from a system used by the rail road.
 The red is chosen for stop since red has for centuries been used to indicate danger.
 The red color has the longest wavelength of any color on the visible spectrum, meaning people can see it from a greater distance than other colors.
 The white color was originally chosen for "all-clear" but it is easily confused with the glaring stars and causing accidents.
-So white is replace by green since green has the longest spectrum except for red and yellow.
-The yellow color is chosen for "caution" since it is very distinct from the other two colors.
+So white is replace by green since green has the longest wavelength except for red and yellow.
+The yellow color is chosen for "caution" since it is very distinct from the other two colors and serves as a transition from green to red.

 The traffic lights in Ontario operates as follows: